decfisher/Napier-GA-Group-H/use-cases/use-case-5.md

-USE CASE: 5 Add a new employees details
+USE CASE: 5 Produce a Report on the population of all cities in the world, a continent, a region, a country and a district organised largest to smallest.
 CHARACTERISTIC INFORMATION
 Goal in Context
-As an HR advisor I want to add a new employee's details so that I can ensure the new employee is paid.
+As an employee of the organisation I want to produce reports on all the capital cities in the world, a continent, a region, a country and a district.
+These reports should be organised by population from largest to smallest, for WHO.

 Scope
 Company.